How to Judge a Model

 If a model is very interested in working with a photographer, she should be quite prompt in her replies.
 Everyone is busy in Singapore and it is about priority.

-I have vast experience of model-wannabes approaching me and many do have problems getting back fast.
+I have vast experience of aspiring models approaching me and many do have problems getting back fast.
 There was once when a girl replying me a few lines every three to four days and I ignored her weeks later.

 Check her taste